-The S1C17701 contains a RAM in the 4K-byte area from address 0x0 to address 0xfff.
-The RAM is accessed in two cycles for reading or one cycle for writing and allows high-speed execution of the instruction codes copied into it as well as storing variables and other data.
+The S1C17704 contains a RAM in the 4K-byte area from address 0x0 to address 0xfff.
+The RAM is accessed in one cycle for both reading and writing and allows high-speed execution of the instruction codes copied into it as well as storing variables and other data.